-- Artificial Intelligence name adopted at Dartmouth conference of researchers interested in in 1956 - "Contemporary" AI starts in 20th century (1940s), But the origins go back many years.
+- Artificial Intelligence name adopted at Dartmouth conference in 1956 - "Contemporary" AI starts in 20th century (1940s), But the origins go back many years.

 Two sources motivating AI:

 - Artificial people.

 - Beings or devices capable of substituting or replacing humans in various activities.

 - Mathematical models of reasoning.

 - Formal models of thought and reasoning.